CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

 - Authentication to Cortex is not required.

 **WARNING**: The `LocalCatalog` implementation is being developed and not all methods (GraphQL endpoints) are currently supported.
-Unsupported methods will return a `NotImplementedError` error.
-See [Supported Resources](#supported-resources) for which Cortex resources can be used with the `LocalCatalog`.
+Unsupported methods will return `NotImplementedError`.
+(See [Supported Resources](#supported-resources) for which Cortex resources can be used with the `LocalCatalog`.)

-**NOTE: The `LocalCatalog` implementation is currently project-unaware**, in that:
+**NOTE: The `LocalCatalog` implementation is currently project-unaware** in that:
-- Resources are keyed based on their name and are not necessarily scoped to a project
+- Resources are keyed (globally unique) based on their names and are not scoped to a singular project.
-- a default `"local"` project is included
+- A default `"local"` project is included.
 <!-- FeatureSets are only loaded into the "local" project (inconsistency). -->

 **NOTE:** Comments are not supported in the YAML files used by the LocalCatalog.